 Check your employment contracts to see if you have the power to impose any lay-offs or short-time working.
 Very few businesses currently have such terms although they were common until the 1980s.
 Without this sort of contractual ‘permission’, you are back to the ‘changing terms and conditions’ section above.
 Without your employees’ express and informed consent, you risk claims for unlawful deduction from wages, breach of contract and constructive dismissal if you were to impose a lay-off (temporary suspension without pay due to having no work for the employee to carry out) or short-time working (reducing hours and work and therefore pay).

-However, looking to the future, it seems worthwhile thinking about adding in a power to lay-off and short-time working for new starters.
+However, looking to the future, it seem worthwhile thinking about adding in a power to lay-off and short-time working for new starters.
 It would be good to be better prepared if we ever face a similar sort of crisis.

 Reducing use of contract workers